aws-samples/amazon-sagemaker-studio-secure-sso/README.md

       * ```-A```  : Enable agent forwarding for autentication on the remote host
       * ```-N``` : No Execution of remote command as we are just doing forwarding
       * ```-L localhost:3389:10.100.10.187:3389 ec2-user@3.250.93.113``` : Performs the forward of the localhost (local machine) on port 3389 to the private EC2 Windows (10.100.10.187) also on port 3389 by goin through the EC2 Linux on the public subnet (3.250.93.113)
-&nbsp;
+Follow [this link](https://tinyurl.com/2p96fvb5) if you need to use Putty to create the ssh tunnel

-1. On your local desktop/notebook open a new RDP connection (for example using [Microsoft Remote Desktop](https://www.microsoft.com/en-us/p/microsoft-remote-desktop/9wzdncrfj3ps?activetab=pivot:overviewtab)) using localhost as the host, This connection will be tunnelled via the bastion host to the private EC2 Windows instance.
+2. On your local desktop/notebook open a new RDP connection (for example using [Microsoft Remote Desktop](https://www.microsoft.com/en-us/p/microsoft-remote-desktop/9wzdncrfj3ps?activetab=pivot:overviewtab)) using localhost as the host, This connection will be tunnelled via the bastion host to the private EC2 Windows instance.
 Use the user name “Administrator” and password from the stack output **SageMakerWindowsPassword**.
-2. Open the Firefox web browser from the Desktop
+3. Open the Firefox web browser from the Desktop
-3. Navigate and login to the AWS Single Sign On portal using the credentials associated with the User Name that was specified as the **SSOUserName** parameter.
+4. Navigate and login to the AWS Single Sign On portal using the credentials associated with the User Name that was specified as the **SSOUserName** parameter.
-4. Click the ```SageMaker Secure Demo``` SSO Application from the AWS Single Sign On portal
+5. Click the ```SageMaker Secure Demo``` SSO Application from the AWS Single Sign On portal

 **Expected Result**: :white_check_mark: User is logged in to Amazon SageMaker Studio :white_check_mark: